yt-project/old-blog/content/post/3DSurfacesAndSketchFab.rst

 <http://en.wikipedia.org/wiki/PLY_(file_format)>`_ you can call the routine
 ``export_ply``, which will write to a file and optionally sample a field at every face or vertex, outputting a color value to the file as well.
-This file can then be viewed in MeshLab, Blender or on the website `SketchFab
+This file can then be viewed in MeshLab, Blender or on the website `SketchFab.com
 <SketchFab.com>`_.
 But if you want to view it on SketchFab, there's an even
 easier way!